Documentation Index

 - User Activity Data — Import time-stamped event or behavioral data such as purchase history or content interactions for time-bound audience building.

 - Identity Graph Data — Import user identity mappings and household graphs to enrich Permutive’s Identity Graph with identifiers and group relationships from your data warehouse.
-See Importing User Group Memberships for a step-by-step guide.
+See Importing User Identity and Importing User Group Memberships for step-by-step guides.

 Guides